mattlazarowitz/mlaz_ESP8266_arduino_iot_base/README.md

-**Current State**
-Consider this as a near final beta.
-This version is a refactor of code that passed some basic tests.

 Problem: There is a lack of examples of IOT devices that use the ESP-8266, use the Arduino framework, and are runtime configurable.

 Why ESP-8266?